-There are a number of ways you can maximize your chances of getting pregnant in super, quick time.
+There are a number of ways to maximize your chances of getting pregnant quickly.

-An obvious first step is to make sure you are having enough sex, it’s just not going to happen if you leave this part out!
+An obvious first step is to make sure you are having enough sex, it’s not going to happen if you leave this part out.

-Sometimes it’s not that easy with work and family commitments.
-If you want to get pregnant you need to make the time, to make love.
+Sometimes it’s not easy to prioritize because of work and other family commitments, but if you want to get pregnant you need to make the time to make love.

-Marilyn Glenville author of Getting Pregnant Faster agrees: “Don’t have sex every day, every other day is best to allow the sperm to build up in between.”
+Marilyn Glenville, author of Getting Pregnant Faster, agrees.
+She says, “Don’t have sex every day, every other day is best to allow the sperm to build up in between.”

 “There are only six days in a month when you can get pregnant, says Zita, “The 5 days before ovulation and the day of ovulation.”

 Ovulation happens 14 days before you start your period.
-Once you’ve ovulated an egg is only viable for a day, so 24 hours after ovulation you’ve missed your most fertile time.
+Once you’ve ovulated an egg is only viable for one day; so 24 hours after ovulation, you’ve missed your most fertile time.

 Don’t make it a commando mission to get pregnant though, you need to stay relaxed.
 You partner might not be able to perform to order either.